colinyjchung/jinnzhong/content/posts/2024-W16-EOW-report.md

 ## EOW Time Tracking

 OK.
 New format this week.
 Going to start tracking actions (axn) and emotions (emo).
 Aiming for 30 minutes of fiction work a day.
 Just thirty minutes.
+AXN emoji legend in footnote[^2].

 | day | axn | emo | ntes |
 | :--- | :---: | :---: | :--- |